 Teams are now opting to play a lower risk form of rugby.
-The inaugural World Cup saw 30 offloads per match – double the total of the 2019 tournament – and passes out of contact have declined almost every year, except for a slight resurgence in 2011.
+The inaugural World Cup saw 30 offloads per match – over double the total of the 2023 tournament – and passes out of contact have declined almost every year, except for a slight resurgence in 2011.

 Unsurprisingly, there has been a strong correlation with this risk-averse style of play and the number of turnovers conceded per game.
-Once again, the total conceded in the 2019 Rugby World Cup was almost half of the 1987 edition – though this has remained steady since 2007.
+Once again, the total conceded in the 2023 Rugby World Cup was less than half of the 1987 edition – though this has remained steady since 2007.